nrepl/spec.nrepl.org/spec.md

 A client may request completions for a given input using the `completions` op.
 The `prefix` field should be a string indicating the input to be completed.

 For servers where completions may be specific to a module or namespace context, an `ns` field may also be included indicating this.
+The client may also include `file`, `line`, and `column` which the server may use to get better context to provide completions.

 ```json
 // client -> server